 Best Foods for Better Hair, Skin, and Nails

-Foods for healthier hair, skin and nails
+Foods for better hair, skin, and nails

-They’re rich in iron, biotin and proteins.
+They’re rich in iron, biotin, and proteins.
 Lentils and kidney beans are also found in this group and should be a part of your diet.
-Beans are essential for strong hair and nails; the biotin they contain helps speed growth.
+Beans are essential for strong hair and nails.
+The biotin they contain helps speed growth.

-Brazil nuts are best.
+Brazil nuts are the best.
 But if you can’t find this variety, don’t worry, any type will work.
 Nuts are high in selenium, a mineral that improves the health of the scalp (pay attention if you suffer from dandruff).
 In addition, it’s an antioxidant that boosts the immune system and prevents skin cancer.
 They’re a wonderful source of Omega-3 fatty acids, which as we noted above leads to healthy, shiny hair.

 Extra virgin olive oil

-Rich in vitamin E, it nourishes skin while protecting the dermis.
+Rich in Vitamin E, it nourishes skin while protecting the dermis.
 It possesses excellent antioxidant properties, fighting premature aging at the cellular level.
 Be sure to use only a high quality olive oil.